"We travel not to escape life, but for life not to escape us." - anonymous

 • <Website to get you started>

-• Where to Stay - downtown Kyoto is an ideal place to stay due to its most central proximity to sights.
-You’re footsteps from the river, near Nishiki Market, and can be to any other sight in around 15 minutes.
-It is the most convenient location to be based in.
+• Where to Stay - Downtown Kyoto is the best place to stay because it’s very close to many sights.
+You’re near the river, Nishiki Market, and can reach other attractions in about 15 minutes.
+It’s the most convenient spot.

 • Nishiki Market is a marketplace in downtown Kyoto.
 Rich with history and tradition, the market is renowned as the place to obtain many of Kyoto's famous foods and goods.